Art-Portal/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ Art'Portal is a french discord server which goal is to propose free graphism services to everyone.
-🌈 Anyone can contribute !
-If you need any support or help or idk, just join our server and feel free to ask !
-👩‍💻 This Github organisation currently contains our private discord bot, Aprıl, which is now open-source !
-🍿 Fun facts:
+🙋‍♀️ Art'Portal is a french discord server which goal is to propose free graphism services to everyone.\n 🌈 Anyone can contribute !
+If you need any support or help or idk, just join our server and feel free to ask !\n 👩‍💻 This Github organisation currently contains our private discord bot, Aprıl, which is now open-source !\n 🍿 Fun facts:
 - @Ninjdai1 (The guy with the chicken pp) is veggie
 - Aprıl contains a special character (ı) because when we tried to give her the name April, it was already taken by 10k accounts, so :( no room for her.
-It does look cool, though.
+It does look cool, though.\n
 🧙 [Discord server link](https://discord.gg/graphisme)